 Invoice Factoring

-Also called invoice financing, this auto loan product uses unpaid invoices to provide an infusion of working capital.
+Invoice factoring (also called invoice financing) is another auto loan product that uses unpaid invoices to provide an infusion of working capital.
 The amount of funding a business is eligible for is based on outstanding accounts receivable.

 Business Line of Credit